securevale/swift-confidential/README.md

 ```

-> [!NOTE]
-> The creation of the nested namespaces is currently not supported.

 If, however, you would rather like to keep the generated secret literal declaration(s) in an existing namespace named `Pinning` and imported from `Crypto` module, use the following YAML code instead:

 ```yaml